How to use Data Driven Settings to Control Power BI Reports

 The MonthFullYear (1) is a column in the Calendar table.
 As pictured above, this becomes part of the daily granularity of the time dimension but will show the same comment for the entire month, even if the month level is selected.

 This is an example of this solution, but if you need it, you could have a different comment for each day.
-In order to maintain this at a daily level, you join to the Calendar table at the daily level and have a comment at the daily level.
-If you do not have a comment, then your filter on the report will show a blank value.
+In order to maintain this at a daily level, you join the Calendar table at the daily level and have a comment at the daily level.
+If you do not have a comment, your filter on the report will show a blank value.

 Pictured below are the table values in the Calendar table.
-The key columns are the MonthFullYear(1) which drives the time values, the MonthYearSort (2) which is the sort column used in the MonthFullYear column on reports, and the CurrentMonthYear flag (3), which is populated by a calculated column which looks up values from the Global Variable tables, shown below.
+The key columns are the MonthFullYear(1) which drives the time values, the MonthYearSort (2), which is the sort column used in the MonthFullYear column on reports; and the CurrentMonthYear flag (3), which is populated by a calculated column which looks up values from the Global Variable tables, shown below.
 Changes to the Global Variables are changed manually or in an ETL process.

 The MonthFullYear is the column used to join the Calendar to the Commentary table to drive when the comments are shown.
 The commentary table was sourced from Excel and is pictured below.
 The Report field becomes a filter on reports shown later in this section.

 The Current Month value used in the reports is driven by a value in the Global Variables table.
-This table has various setting and values that are used in the reporting solution.
+This table has various settings and values that are used in the reporting solution.
 The CurrentYearMonth (1) controls the calculated column CurrentMonthYear Flag in the Calendar table (3), pictured above in the calendar table.
 The DateofLastUpdate (3) drives a time stamp on the reports.

-Formulas used in the Solution
+Formulas Used in the Solution